 A person throws out up to 250 kg of household waste per year.

-About 25% of these are food waste,
+About 25% of this is food waste,

 5-10% - paper,